kyle-ilantzis/Function-N/README.md

 Function-N supports up to 8 functions but you can easily extends the function generator to produce 16, 32, 64, ... function objects!

+##Installation##

+You can simply download this repository as a zip or git clone it.
+Take the src/kyleilantzis folder and copy it into your project.
+That's it!

+##Feedback##

+Questions?
+Comments?
+Feedback?
+Leave an issue and I'll get back to you.

+##License##

+MIT